Matthew W. Bullock: World War I and YMCA service

 Years later he recalled the bitter disappointment of the relatively integrated service in the military and returning home to a more deeply segregated society.

-He spoke at the convention of the Northeastern Federation of Colored Women's Clubs of Maine held in Washington DC speaking of the military service of soldiers in France.
+He spoke at the convention of the Northeastern Federation of Colored Women's Clubs of Maine held in Washington, D.C., speaking of the military service of soldiers in France.

 Boston service in the African American Community

 Bullock cofounded the Boston chapter of the National Urban League in 1919 and was appointed its first executive officer in January 1920. which he served as into 1921, and gained a reputation of "an unusually high humanitarian idealism”.
 Later, in the words of Helen Elsie Austin, it was noted as the start of a career of public services of "more than twenty years, constantly pioneering for social justice and human dignity."